Loading Events

 2025 PHA artists celebration: fête of the fates

-Take part in this Fête of the Fates: a predestined journey and moveable feast throughout PHA’s shops before culminating in the performance of William Kentridge’s Sibyl in the historic Grand Hall.
+Join us for the Fête of the Fates—a predestined journey and one-of-a-kind movable feast through PHA’s vibrant fabrication shops and event spaces, culminating in the unforgettable performance of William Kentridge’s Sibyl.

 Tickets: